KRM7/gapp/docs/install-guide.md

 ## CMake project options

+- `GAPP_DETERMINISM` - When this option is `ON`, additional interface compiler flags will be added to the library target which are required for reproducible runtime results across debug and release builds.
+This only includes compiler flags which are not typically on by default, and does not prevent the use of other compiler flags which might cause non-reproducible results, such as the fast-math flags.
+It is recommended to avoid the use of these flags when this option is ON.
+    The default value is `ON`.

 - `BUILD_SHARED_LIBS` - When this option is `ON`, the library will be built as a shared library instead of a static one.
 Note that you have to choose between the static and shared versions of the library when installing it, you can't install both.
 The default value is `OFF`.